 The Corporation has standing Executive, Audit, Compensation and Nominating Committees.
 The members of the Executive Committee are Messrs.
 Barkeley, Berenato, Mullaney and Schmutz.
-The Executive Committee, which did not formally meet during 1997, performs the same function as the Board of Directors, subject to certain limitations, including limitations on the power to amend or repeal the Certificate of Incorporation or Bylaws, adopt an agreement of merger or consolidation, or recommend to the shareholders the sale, lease or exchange of substantially all of the property and assets of the Corporation.
+The Executive Committee, which met formally two times during 1998, performs the same function as the Board of Directors, subject to certain limitations, including limitations on the power to amend or repeal the Certificate of Incorporation or Bylaws, adopt an agreement of merger or consolidation, or recommend to the shareholders the sale, lease or exchange of substantially all of the property and assets of the Corporation.
 The members of the Audit Committee are Messrs.
 Christie, Ducommun, Pearson and Schmutz.
-The Audit Committee, which met formally three times during 1997, reviews the scope of audits, audit procedures and the results of audits with the corporate staff and the independent accountants, and approves all non-audit services by the independent accountants.
-The members of the Compensation Committee are Messrs.
-Moore, Mullaney and Pearson.
-The Compensation Committee, which met formally one time during 1997, reviews and recommends compensation for officers, grants stock options and administers stock option programs.
+The Audit Committee, which met formally three times during 1998, reviews the scope of audits, audit procedures and the results of audits with the corporate staff and the independent accountants, and approves all non-audit services by the independent accountants.
+The members of the Compensation Committee are Messrs Moore, Mullaney and Pearson.
+The Compensation Committee, which met formally two times during 1998, reviews and recommends compensation for officers, grants stock options and administers stock option programs.
 The members of the Nominating Committee were Messrs.
-Barkeley, Christie, Ducommun and Moore until May 7, 1997, and thereafter were Messrs.
-Berenato, Ducommun and Pearson.
-The Nominating Committee, which did not formally meet during 1997, reviews and recommends to the Board of Directors the nominees for election as directors of the Corporation at the Annual Meeting of Shareholders or otherwise by the Board of Directors.
+Berenato, Ducommun and Pearson until May 6, 1998, and thereafter were Messrs.
+Barkeley, Berenato and Pearson.
+The Nominating Committee, which did not formally meet during 1998, reviews and recommends to the Board of Directors the nominees for election as directors of the Corporation at the Annual Meeting of Shareholders or otherwise by the Board of Directors.
 The Nominating Committee may, in its discretion, consider nominees recommended by Shareholders.